lbryio/lbry.tech/documents/glossary.md

 title: LBRY Glossary
 ---

-This glossary will help you understand exact meaning of LBRY and blockchain related terms.
+This glossary will help you understand the exact meaning of LBRY and blockchain related terms.

 We encourage the submission of changes and additions to this glossary.